National Lampoon 1964 High School Yearbook Parody

+Time magazine cited the National Lampoon 1964 High School Yearbook Parody as an example of "the best comic writing in the country," writing that "the book is so rich in social detail that it brings a whole fictional town, Dacron, Ohio, to life."
+It "sold more than 2 million copies on the newsstands"; it was reissued in 2004.

+Overview

+The book, as it was originally published, appeared to be a genuine 1964 yearbook from "C. Estes Kefauver High School": the Kefauver Kaleidoscope.
+(Senator Estes Kefauver of Tennessee was known for his campaigns against pornography, comic books, and juvenile delinquency; he had died in 1963.)
+The Lampoon yearbook very closely mimics the style and content of actual yearbooks from the period, only deviating in subtle ways.
+(As O'Rourke said about putting the parody together, "We had a room full of yearbooks and we realized they were all alike.")

-As portrayed in the Lampoon yearbook, the fictional Kefauver H. S. shares scores of characteristics with DeVilbiss, including the street address and the school colors.
+The fictional Kefauver High School is located in "Dacron, Ohio" (a three-part reference to Akron, Dayton, and the inexpensive synthetic fabric Dacron).
+The parody is closely based on Toledo, Ohio's DeVilbiss High School (DHS) yearbook, called the Pot O' Gold.
+(O'Rourke graduated from DHS in 1965.)
+As portrayed in the Lampoon yearbook, the fictional Kefauver High School shares scores of characteristics with DeVilbiss, including the street address and the school colors.
 Those colors, the rainbow, influenced the names of both the real DeVilbiss yearbook and the fictional Kefauver one.
-The name of the Kefauver school newspaper, the Prism and its motto are the same as those of DeVilbiss.
+The name of the Kefauver school newspaper, the Prism, and its motto are the same as those of DeVilbiss.
 The swim team photo caption contains the names of a number of O'Rourke's friends from DeVilbiss.
-There are also numerous references in the Lampoon to west Toledo landmarks and locations.
-Like many great parodies, the Lampoon yearbook very closely mimics the style and content of actual yearbooks, only deviating in subtle ways.
+There are also numerous references in the Lampoon to West Toledo landmarks and locations.

-The publication also included a copy of the school newspaper, a basketball program, a report card, a diploma, detention slips and a fake ID.
+The publication also included a copy of the school newspaper, a basketball program, a report card, a diploma, detention slips, and a fake ID.

+Connection to Animal House and legacy

 According to apparent inscriptions, the book belonged to "Larry Kroger", class of '64.
-The character Larry Kroger went on to become the college freshman protagonist (played by Tom Hulce) of the comedy movie National Lampoon's Animal House, released in 1978.
-The character "Mandy Pepperidge" also makes her first appearance in the Yearbook and reappears in the film (played by Mary Louise Weller).
+Anachronistically, the character Larry Kroger is the college freshman protagonist (played by Tom Hulce) of the comedy movie National Lampoon's Animal House, released in 1978 (but set in 1962, two years before the parody yearbook).
+The character "Mandy Pepperidge" also makes her first appearance in the yearbook and reappears in the film, played by Mary Louise Weller.
+Dean "Vernon Wormer", a P.E. and civics teacher as well as an athletic coach in the yearbook, is played by John Vernon in Animal House.

 Five years after the Yearbook parody, in 1978, the National Lampoon published the National Lampoon Sunday Newspaper Parody, a fake Sunday newspaper which also claimed to originate in "Dacron, Ohio" but was contemporary, being dated Sunday, February 12, 1978.

+Cover

 The cover photo was taken by Vincent Aiosa.

-Note on cover

 The credits list the cheerleaders on the cover as models Roberta Caplan, Celia Bau, and Laura Singer.
 The cover is a one-off gag, unrelated to any of the stories inside.